investigate

 Skip when 1-2 hypotheses are obvious (e.g., stack trace points directly to the bug).

-- One subagent per hypothesis — each receives the hypothesis, relevant file paths, what evidence to look for, and instructions to report confirmed / refuted / inconclusive with evidence.
+- Hypothesis Agent (one per hypothesis): Each receives the hypothesis, relevant file paths, what evidence to look for, and instructions to report confirmed / refuted / inconclusive with evidence.
 Budget: max 5 tool calls per subagent.

-/codexskill in exec mode with a focused prompt describing the problem, reproduction, and files examined.
-Provides an independent perspective that may spot patterns the hypothesis-driven subagents miss.
-Run the/evaluate-findingsskill on its output.
+/consult-codexvia the Skill tool with a focused prompt describing the problem, reproduction, and files examined.
+The multi-turn conversation allows it to dig deeper into patterns the hypothesis-driven subagents miss.
+Run the/evaluate-findingsskill on its output after the Agent returns.

 After all investigators complete, merge results.
 Codex findings that overlap with a subagent's confirmed hypothesis reinforce confidence.
 Novel codex findings become additional hypotheses to test in Step 4.